Skip to main content

 Hub Planner's new overtime limits feature allows managers to set thresholds for overtime hours in timesheets, helping control labor costs and ensure compliance.

-In February 2025, Hub Planner introduced a feature that enables organizations to limit overtime within their timesheets, allowing managers to set specific thresholds for overtime hours.
-This functionality helps monitor and control overtime by notifying managers when these thresholds are approached or exceeded.
+In February 2025, Hub Planner introduced a feature that lets organizations limit overtime in timesheets by setting specific thresholds for overtime hours.
+Managers receive alerts when thresholds are approached or exceeded, which helps control overtime more effectively.

-This update is particularly beneficial for project managers, HR professionals, and operations teams who oversee employee scheduling and labor expenses.
-It provides them with the tools to maintain productivity while preventing excessive overtime, thereby supporting both employee well-being and organizational efficiency.
+This feature is especially useful for project managers, HR, and operations teams that oversee scheduling and labor expenses—helping maintain productivity while reducing overtime and supporting employee well-being.

 Verdict: Hot!
 Overtime can be tricky to navigate, so a tool to help manage it is definitely hot.